 Teaching staff and support staff at Flora Gardens use a wide range of formative assessment tools during the lesson to judge the impact that the teaching is having on the children learning.
 This can be achieved through questioning, closed and open-ended, and marking within the lesson to check for any misconceptions that can be cleared with all pupils.

 End of term assessments take place three times a year and are completed at the end of every term to inform the teacher what has been learned and understood by the pupils.
 Where assessments have shown that understanding may not be as deep, these ideas are covered further in small group intervention sessions.

-Teaching and support staff also judge the success of each individual lesson, where it is seen that children have not developed a deep understanding of a concept, they will attend a Maths intervention that afternoon.
+Teaching and support staff also judge the success of each individual lesson, where it is seen that children have not developed a deep understanding of a concept, they will attend a Maths intervention.
 This is a chance for the children to work in a small group to explore the concept further and address any misconceptions that may have arisen during the lesson.

 How Parents Can Help

 We recognise the importance of times table knowledge in the development of mental strategies within children’s learning.
 To encourage these skills, we practise times tables daily.

 There are many ways to help children at home with Maths.
 Try to make maths as much fun as possible - games, puzzles and jigsaws are a great way to start.
 Talk about Maths at home and place into real-life contexts: